 dism /online /add-package /packagepath:"cab_package_path"

-Add Install option to the right-click menu for .CAB Files
+Add the Install option to the right-click menu for .CAB Files

-Copy the following lines to Notepad, save it with the .REG extension.
+Copy the following lines to Notepad, and save the file with the .reg extension.
 Then double-click the file to apply the contents to the registry.

 This adds the “Install” command to the right-click menu for .CAB files.